cisagov/get.gov/pages/about/product_updates.md

 ### Delete a domain

 You can now request to delete a domain you manage.
-We'll retire it with a salute and song.
+We'll retire it with a salute and a song.

 ## September 10, 2025